It has never been easier to get started with investing, thanks to the Robin Hood app.

-As an added bonus, Robinhood even provides new investors with a free stock (affiliate) just for using its platform.
-This is a fun way to start tracking a stock, reading up about it and watching how it does in the market without having to spend any of your own money out of pocket.
+As an added bonus, Robin Hood even provides new investors with a free stock (affiliate) just for using its platform.
+A free stock is a fun way to start tracking an investment.
+You can begin to track its progress without even having to spend any of your own money out of pocket.

 Now some of you may be thinking: How Successful Can Someone Be Using The Robinhood App?

 The truth is, that the sky is the limit with investing.
-During my research for this article I came across a great article on the blog, fitnacial$, where a husband and wife had direct success trading specifically using the Robinhood app.
+During my research for this article I came across a great piece on the blog, fitnacial$.
+This article of a husband and wife explain the direct success they had trading specifically using the Robin Hood app.

 Next they tracked those investments through the platform Stockcharts.com which does have a monthly fee involved, about $15 to start.
 But with tracking their stocks they were able to pick the most optimal time to buy and sell their stocks.

 Now, for those just starting out this can feel risky.
-I suggest playing around in the Robinhood app for at least a month to get a feel of what you are doing and how comfortable you feel with trading.
+I suggest playing around in the Robin Hood app for at least a month.
+This way you will get a feel of what you are doing and you will naturally become comfortable with trading.

 Not everyone needs to be a day trader to make money.